ChrysKoum/HomAlert/README.md

 - **GitHub Extension for VS Code**: [Watch Video](https://www.youtube.com/watch?v=i_23KUAEtUM&ab_channel=VisualStudioCode)
 - **Learn a little More about Node.js**: [Watch Video](https://www.youtube.com/watch?v=ENrzD9HAZK4&ab_channel=Fireship)
 ---
+**Didnt find what you are looking for search the docs to see how it works, youtube tutorials or ask gpt to tell you step by step what is happening**
 ## 13. Testing

 A test endpoint to check the connection with the Firebase Realtime Database.
 This endpoint allows you to verify that your application can successfully connect and interact with the database.